8.2/10. How is this calculated?

 - Government and Politics

-Save yourself hundreds of hours of research and preparation with our FREE handy downloadable 44 page guide that covers everything you need to know from research to visitation, application, examination, interview and acceptance.
+Save yourself hundreds of hours of research and preparation with our handy downloadable 45 page guide that covers everything you need to know.
+From research to visitation, application, revision, examination, interview and acceptance.

 Written by expert education consultants, this is the most comprehensive and practical guide on the market.
 You won't want to make a decision before consulting this invaluable information!